DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - No-Bark Noonan actually has Ol' Sticky, and pulls it out when he threatens you
  - No-Bark’s Strength check to “make him talk” is an Intimidation check
  - Ranger Andy can be seen roaming around outside
+ - You can now ask Cliff Briscoe to clean up your Novac room

 ## Goodsprings & NCRCF
  - Doc Mitchell wears the Wasteland Doctor Outfit
  - Eddie doesn't somehow have a plasma pistol